Data parsing

 2.0 3.0

-It is also possible to restrict which rows that are read, by specifying string identifiers on the line preceding the data and on the line immediately after the data.
+It is also possible to restrict which rows are read, by specifying string identifiers on the line preceding the data and on the line immediately after the data.

 Important